 Feel Good Knees Strategy

 The program is organized in three 2-week phases for a total of 6 weeks.
-The first 2 weeks are the mildest ones, focused on just reducing pain and inflammation, before your knees are ready to switch over to a more intense strengthening program.
+The first 2 weeks are the mildest ones, focused on just reducing pain and inflammation before your knees are ready to switch over to a more intense strengthening phase.

 Here is what happens: